Field Trip Programs

 Grades 1 – 4 | Time: 2 Hours

-Students will use binoculars and field guides to learn and observe the common birds at the preserve.
+Students will use binoculars, field guides, and other resources to learn and observe the common birds at the preserve.
 By the end of class, students will learn what adaptations birds have that make them unique from other classes of animals.
+In addition, we will look at how different birds adapt to the habitats in which they live.
+Available year-round.

 Cross-Country Skiing